 With access to the mobile phone handset, Zap households could have been better informed about agricultural prices, thereby affecting their purchasing decisions and diet diversity.
-While this channel should, in theory, yield similar results for both the Zap and Mobile groups, in
+While this channel should, in theory, yield similar results for both the Zap and Mobile groups, in practice, Zap program recipients could have felt a greater sense of "ownership" over the mobile phone, as the transfer was specifically linked to the handsets.

 33The "innovation" of the m-transfer technology could have increased program recipients' awareness of the cash transfer program, thereby reducing uncertainty about the cash transfer and allowing households to more optimally allocate expenses over time.
-Yet only 13 percent of Cash program participants could correctly cite the total amount or duration of the cash transfer prior to the program, with no statistically significant difference between the Zap, Cash and Mobile treatments (Table 7, Panel D).
+Yet only 13 percent of Cash program participants could correctly cite the total amount or duration of the cash transfer prior to the program, with no statistically significant difference between the Zap, Cash and Mobile treatments (Table 6, Panel D).